Orbit Group

-Orbit Group is a group of housing associations providing affordable housing to around 40,000 households in England, mainly in the Midlands, East Anglia and the south east, operating out of 7 offices with the head office in Coventry.
+Orbit Group is a housing group providing affordable housing to around 47,000 households in England, mainly in the Midlands, East Anglia and the south east, operating out of 7 offices with its head office in Coventry.

+The group manages a portfolio of homes for over 100,000 customers in differing stages of life, from first timers to enhanced supported living, and is one of the largest builders of affordable homes in the UK.

+Orbit Group is a not-for-profit organisation that is socially driven and commercially minded and is committed to creating a better society, building affordable homes and communities, and to do so in more socially responsible and sustainable ways.

 History

-Orbit Housing Association was established in 1966.
+Orbit Housing Association was established in 1967.
 In 1998 the company established Orbit Bexley Housing Association to take on the management of the 4,500 transferred from the London Borough of Bexley, under a process known as large scale voluntary transfer (LSVT).
 Thanet Community Housing Association joined the group in 2004 and brought with it stock in east Kent.
 In October 2007 Orbit Bexley and Thanet Community were merged to form Orbit South.

-Orbit is active in promoting shared ownership as well as providing homes for rent.
+Orbit is active in promoting shared ownership as well as providing homes for affordable rent.
 In 2010, Orbit helped 117 families through the Government's 'Mortgage Rescue' scheme, more than any other association.